SalishSeaCast/docs/tides/tides_data_acquisition.rst

 `WebTide <http://www.bio.gc.ca/science/research-recherche/ocean/webtide/index-eng.php>`_ is an online tidal prediction tool developed by DFO.
 The predictions for the North East Pacific region are based on the model of :ref:`foremanetal00`.
 Tidal currents and elevations can be predicted from the model.

-WebTide was used for the boundary conditions in the preliminary runs of the NEMO model.
+WebTide was used for the Juan de Fuca boundary conditions in the preliminary runs of the NEMO model.
+WebTide doesn't quite include our Johnstone Strait boundary, which is around -126.5 deg, 50.5 deg.
+Webtide cuts out around -126.8 deg, 50.6 deg... so it's close!

 Tidal constituents (amplitude and phase) can be output from Webtide for surface elevation and tidal currents.